MohiZzine/Key-Value-Store-GO/README.md

 * POST http://localhost:8081/set: Sets the value associated with the specified key.
 The key-value pair is provided in the request body as JSON.
 * DELETE http://localhost:8081/del?key=keyName: Deletes the specified key and returns its associated value.

-The key-value store follows the LSM tree model for reading and writing data.
-Write operations are first written to the memtable, a sorted map of key-value pairs.
-The memtable is periodically flushed to disk as an SST file (Sorted String Table).
-To prevent the number of SST files from growing too large, compaction is performed to merge smaller files into larger ones.
-In fact, the latter feature is done in parallel with a go routine.
+The key-value store operates on the LSM tree model for efficient data reading and writing.
+Write operations are initially stored in the memtable, a sorted map of key-value pairs.
+Periodically, the memtable is flushed to disk as an SST file (Sorted String Table).
+To prevent an excessive number of SST files, compaction merges smaller files into larger ones.
+This compaction process is executed concurrently using a Go routine.

 The SST files are in binary format and include the following fields: